-Many players see a good game at a higher limit than they’re used to playing.
+Many players spot a good game at a higher limit than they’re used to playing.
 Usually, they wouldn’t play that big of a game, but the conditions are so good right now that they decide to give it a try.

 That’s fine.
 Nothing ventured, nothing gained.